gowthami1208/Bash_Commands_Cheatsheet/bash.md

 display help and exit
 ```

-printing all variables name and value pairs
+printing all variable's name and value pairs
 ```
 printenv
 ```